 Lonely Planet review

 Çarşı's most famous and imposing structure is this brooding 17th-century caravanserai that's now a hotel.
-Climb up to the rooftop for red-tiled roof panoramas over the town.
+Non-guests are welcome to come and explore: climb up to the rooftop for red-tiled-roof panoramas over the town.
 On Saturdays a market takes place in the square behind it.